Quantization of a Black-Hole Gravity: geometrodynamics and the quantum phase-space formalism

 \section{An exposition of the affine quantization method}

 The affine quantization method has a rich mathematical foundation.
-A deeper revision of this method can be found in \cite{Almeida.2018}.
-For our purpose, however, we will present a brief exposition of the quantization procedure.
-The goal is to pose enough formalism to understand the tools we will use, namely the final form of the affine operator and the introduction of a semi-classical picture derived from the method.
+A more profound revision of this method can be found in \cite{Almeida.2018}.
+For our purpose, however, we will present only a brief exposition of the quantization procedure and dequantization map.
+The goal is to pose enough formalism to understand the tools we will use, that is, the final form of the affine operator and the introduction of a semi-classical picture derived from the method.